skybrian/bot-typist/README.md

 - `bot-typist.cue` lets you change the label used to indicate the bot's responses.
 The default is a robot emoji ('🤖').

+All these settings can be customized for each programming language.

 ## Known Issues

 * The only way I've tested it is running VS Code locally on a Mac.
 It might work on Windows, who knows?
 Send a patch.
 Getting Bot Typist to work on [vscode.dev](https://vscode.dev/) and/or [Github Codespaces](https://github.com/features/codespaces) might be fun, too, but I've never used them.

-* For now, there's no support for creating code cells in any language other than Python.
+* For now, there's no support for creating code cells in any language other than Python or TypeScript.
 It wouldn't be hard to do, though.
 Julia anyone?

 * There are other notebooks besides Jupyter.
 Adding support for them might be fun?

 ## Release Notes

+### 0.4.0 - "Deno notebooks are a thing now."

+* Added TypeScript support.
+(Only tested with Deno.)
+* Configuration settings can be customized per-language.

 ### 0.3.0 - "Stopping is important"